MikhailovAlexander/adm_project/README.md

 Image 1.2.
 The activity diagram for the for horse keeping contract

+The process of organizing services for keeping horses was also considered.
+The Horse Owner and the Stableman are involved in this process.
+The process starts when a client brings a horse to be placed in the centre.
+The Stableman then checks the horse's health, demonstrates where to keep, and clarifies the conditions of keeping, such as feeding rations and training regimen.
+Next, the client signs the act of transfer of the horse.
+After that, the Stableman places the horse in a free place.
+This completes the process.

 ![Image 1.3.
 The activity diagram for the for horse keeping organization](diagrams/Organization_of_the_horse_keeping.jpg)

 Image 1.3.
 The activity diagram for the for horse keeping organization